rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

   }

   /**
-   * editEvent (schedule: Schedule, oldEvent: Event, name: String, startTime: Date, endTime: Date, repeat: RepeatConfig) *
+   * editEvent (schedule: Schedule, oldEvent: Event, name: String, startTime: Date, endTime: Date, repeatSchedule: RepeatScheduleConfig)
+   *
    * requires: The `oldEvent` identified by `oldEvent` ID must exist and be associated
    *           with the `schedule` identified by `schedule` ID.